m3-welch/writeups/template.md

 8. [Solution](#Solution)

 # Author
+Author of the writeup

 # CTF
+Name of the CTF

 # Category
+Category of the challenge

 # Challenge Name
+Name of the challenge

 # Challenge Points
+Points of the challenge

 # Challenge Description
+Description of the challenge

 # Attachments
+List of attached files

 # Solution
+Solution of the challenge